sjullieb/WordCounter.Solution/README.md

   - Example Input Word: "cat"
   - Example Input Sentence: ""
   - Example Output: 0
+* _The program returns 1, if the sentence matches the word._
+  - Example Input Word: "cat"
+  - Example Input Sentence: "cat"
+  - Example Output: 1
+* _The program returns 1, if the sentence starts with the word, and one of punctuation marks or space is following the word._
+  - Example Input Word: "cat"
+  - Example Input Sentence: "Cat is fat"
+  - Example Output: 1
 * _The program returns 1, if the word appears once with spaces before and after._
   - Example Input Word: "cat"
   - Example Input Sentence: "I have a cat and a dog."